ilejn/ClickHouse/docs/en/operations/external-authenticators/tokens.md

 ## Identity Provider as an External User Directory {#idp-external-user-directory}

 If there is no suitable user pre-defined in ClickHouse, authentication is still possible: Identity Provider can be used as source of user information.
 To allow this, add `token` section to the `users_directories` section of the `config.xml` file.

 At each login attempt, ClickHouse tries to find the user definition locally and authenticate it as usual.
-If the user is not defined, ClickHouse will treat the user as externally defined and will try to validate the token and get user information from the specified processor.
+If a token is provided, but the user is not defined, ClickHouse will treat the user as externally defined and will try to validate the token and get user information from the specified processor.
 If validated successfully, the user will be considered existing and authenticated.
-The user will be assigned roles from the list specified in the `roles` section.
+The user will be assigned roles from the list specified in the `roles` section ??.
 All this implies that the SQL-driven [Access Control and Account Management](/docs/en/guides/sre/user-management/index.md#access-control) is enabled and roles are created using the [CREATE ROLE](/docs/en/sql-reference/statements/create/role.md#create-role-statement) statement.

 **Example**